JohnSeanson/JohnSeanson.github.io/index.md

 ---

 <div class="lead">
-<h2>Welcome to my cybersecurity-focused blog and portfolio.</h2>
+<h1>Welcome to my cybersecurity-focused blog and portfolio.</h1>
 <h3>This is where boundaries are broken in infosec. </h3>
-<h4>The CyberAdvisor security lab explores ethical hacking, secure architecture, and threat analysis through hands-on research.</h4>
+<h5>The CyberAdvisor explores ethical hacking, secure architecture, and threat analysis through hands-on research.</h5>
 </div>